Daniel Libeskind belongs to a category of architects who are easy to caricature.

 Still, reducing him to spectacle is lazy.

 What makes Libeskind durable is that he kept insisting architecture should not be embarrassed by history, ethics, or feeling.
-In an era when much high-end design can drift toward lifestyle polish or technical virtuosity, he continued to ask whether buildings can do moral and cultural work.
+At a time when much high-end design can drift toward lifestyle polish or technical virtuosity, he continued to ask whether buildings can do moral and cultural work.

 That ambition is larger than stylistic branding.